Welcome to December everybody – I don’t know how we made it, but somehow we did. Here we are! December 2020.

 I know, I know – you’re probably thinking, “but ArthroBlogger, there aren’t any insects in Antarctica,” and to that I am surprised to say that you’re wrong: there is actually one species of insect that makes its home amongst the penguins.
 I don’t know why it’s there, but it’s there nonetheless.

 Allow me to introduce you to the Antarctic midge.
-If you thought cat beetles were tough, you haven’t seen anything yet.
-For example, cat beetles can live for a half an hour without breathing – Antarctic midges can do that for a whole month.
+If you thought clutter cats were tough, you haven’t seen anything yet.
+For example, clutter cats can live for a half an hour without breathing – Antarctic midges can do that for a whole month.

 The resilience of these flightless (why can’t anything in Antarctica fly?) hexapods doesn’t stop there: in addition to their breath-holding shenanigans, Antarctic midges are also incredibly resistant to changes in pH and salinity, and can survive extreme dehydration.
 They also practice a skill called rapid cold hardening that allows them to transform into arthropodan ice cubes when the temperature drops below freezing, which as you can imagine is a good chunk of the year in Antarctica.